psychemedia/storytelling-notes/fairy-lore-in-court/carrick-witch/carrick-witch-4.md

 Among the several persons who applied to be discharged with the view of getting employment, was the celebrated Mary Doheny, the Carrick witch, whose feats of necromancy, and pretended communication with the spirits of the dead, some two years ago, at Carrick, set some local folk by the ears, and afforded "original matter" for gullible penny a linearism.

-The pseudo witch, on applying for permission to take her discharge, betrayed evident symptoms of uneasineness as some of the guardians began to put questions to her as to her previous residence, antecedents &c., and the suggestive word "Carrick," with its world of associations of the verdant and gullible, was stated by Mary as the last residence she occupied previous to her two years change of airin the Gaol.
+The pseudo witch, on applying for permission to take her discharge, betrayed evident symptoms of uneasineness as some of the guardians began to put questions to her as to her previous residence, antecedents &c., and the suggestive word "Carrick," with its world of associations of the verdant and gullible, was stated by Mary as the last residence she occupied previous to her two years change of air in the Gaol.

 She stated to the board that her husband, a blind man, earned his living by selling papers in Clonmel, and it will be remembered that the blind husband, in the days of Mary's acknowledged sway, not only over the living, but also over the dead, played an important part in the nefarious plot, so widely and successfully developed by the Carrick witch, by sitting in a waste house, dressed in sheet and shroud, and representing the ghost of some departed persons, whose anxious relatives were answered as many questions as they choose to put to the blind ghost, about the fate of their deceased friends and relatives.
-Food, money, and other material comforts usually required by the inhabitants of this "earth of ours" were said by the sheeted and shrouded blind ghost, to be as much needed in the "land of the leal," and forthwith, money, eggs, tea, and other creature comforts, which were supplied in abundance in a dressed state, had to be presented in a raw and unprepared state  at the fairy rath at Ballydine, as deceased got tired of this state of things, and wished, like ordinary mortals, for a change of diet, said change being much a better business in Mary's line than the prepared matters in the bills of gastromony.
+Food, money, and other material comforts usually required by the inhabitants of this "earth of ours" were said by the sheeted and shrouded blind ghost, to be as much needed in the "land of the leal," and forthwith, money, eggs, tea, and other creature comforts, which were supplied in abundance in a dressed state, had to be presented in a raw and unprepared state  at the fairy rath at Ballydine, as deceased got tired of this state of things, and wished, like ordinary mortals, for a change of diet, said change being much a better business in Mary's line than the prepared matters in the bills of gastronomy.
 It is needless to say that the celebrated Mary Doheny was allowed to take her discharge.

 The guardians, after transacting soma minor routine business adjourned.
 ```